simondlevy/AC-Gym/README.md

 where ```<REWARD>``` is the reward value.

-If you have installed [matplotlib](https://matplotlib.org/), you can visualize the episode reward over time by runnin
+If you have installed [matplotlib](https://matplotlib.org/), you can visualize the episode reward over time by running

 ```python3 plot.py models/td3-Pendulum-v0-<REWARD>.dat```